Toash/COOL-code-generator/readme.txt

-this test case caught a lot of bugs, in particular, i was not updating the Integer object correctly when negating, and when dividing by zero, I was checking if the denominator was zero, but was falsy assuming that it was always an Integer and not a Plus, Minus, etc...
+this test case caught a lot of bugs, in particular, i was not updating the Integer object correctly when negating, and when dividing by zero, I was checking if the denominator was zero, but was falsy assuming that it was always an Integer and not a Plus, Minus, etc... i ended up just cgenning and branching if non zero to okay branch.

 test2 checks for scoping, in particular when we go into a let expression body, the bindings are defined and shadow over any ones that were declared before it, and when exiting the